 A Stunning Janggu Performance At Jeongdong Theater Seoul with Trazy

-The Palace, a tale of Jang Noksu; a stunning traditional Korean performance is currently running at Jeongdong Theater Seoul, located behind Deoksu Palace.
-The magical show running till the end of July 2018 is a must see when in Korea!
+The Palace, a tale of Jang Noksu, is a stunning traditional Korean performance which is currently running at Jeongdong Theater.
+This performance hall is located behind Deoksu Palace.
+The magical show was originally only going to run till July 2018 but has been extended indefinitely.
+It is a must see performance when in Korea!
 Read on to see my review on ‘The Palace’.

 What To Expect At The Performance